Petrovsky Palace: History

-Construction of the palace
+Construction

 In the 1770s Catherine the Great decided to build a new palace to be used for short stopovers en route from St Petersburg to Moscow.
 Apart from being of practical use, the erection of the Petrovsky Palace also had a symbolical nature and was connected with Russia's victory in the Russian-Turkish War and with the signing of the Treaty of Kucuk-Kainarji.
 Construction management was entrusted to Vasily Bazhenov but was soon handed over to Matvey Kazakov.

 Thanks to the activity of the chief architect, the work was completed in a relatively short time – the main construction work was completed in 1779 and the interior decoration in 1783.
 The speed of construction was also evidenced by the architect's project drawings, which depict the palace in the process of an erection and which differ in many details from the actual building.
 According to the surviving plans, the palace was supposed to have more decorations.
 Despite these differences, no significant changes were made to the original composition.

 Catherine II stayed at the palace only twice: in 1785 she spent four days there on her way from Novgorod and ten days on her way from the Crimea in 1787.
 After Paul I, Russian monarchs used the Petrovsky Palace as the last stop on their way to the coronation in the Kremlin.